Build a funnel chart

 - Stage - source column that defines the stages

-- Value - source column that defines the metric
+- Value - source column that defines the variable

-In a funnel chart, stages reference nominal categories (e.g., campaign pipeline, sales pipeline, recruitment stages), each presented as a horizontal bar.
-Stage values represent a metric (e.g., number of leads, prospects, candidates), which measures a value for each stage and determines the width of each bar.
+In a funnel chart, stages reference nominal categories (like campaign pipeline, sales pipeline, recruitment stages) presented as a horizontal bars.
+A variable measures a value (like number of leads, prospects, candidates) for each stage and determines the width of each bar.

 The first stage, shown at the top of the chart, typically represents the initial input of the process and corresponds with the largest stage value (and widest bar).
 Because value dropoff occurs as data flows through the process, each stage measures a subset of the previous stage value.
 As a result, the chart progressively narrows and creates a funnel shape.